inventree/inventree-docs/docs/part/pricing.md

 Pricing is an inherently complex topic, often subject to the particular requirements of the user.
 InvenTree attempts to provide a comprehensive pricing architecture which is useful without being proscriptive.

+!!! warning "Raw Data Only"
+    InvenTree stores raw pricing data, as provided by the user.
+Any calculations or decisions based on this data must take into consideration the context in which the data are entered.

 ### Terminology

 Throughout this documentation (and within InvenTree) the concepts of *cost* and *price* are separated as follows: